gethyperai/hypercode/README.md

 console.log(isEarthFlat); // false
 ```

 You can also pass information along with your queries in the form of `context`.
 Context represents bundles of live data with relevance to the query, ensuring the LLM his given all the information necessary to product an accurate response.
-You can build context objects in the <a href="https://app.gethyper.ai" target="_blank">Hyper app</a>, then use them in Hypercode:
+You can build context objects in the [Hyper app](https://app.gethyper.ai), then use them in Hypercode:

 ```javascript
 const productLaunchDate = await hyper.datetime('When is the product launch?', {